jonagray/python/data-structures/linkedList.md

 ```
 def getAtIndex(self, index: int) -> int:
-  cur = self.left.next # We instantiate a var so we can traverse the list - set it to our first node with actual data, next to our dummy node
+  cur = self.left.next
-  while cur and index > 0: # While our cur node has a value, and we haven't hit our ending dummy node, move to the next node
+  while cur and index > 0:
     cur = cur.next
-    index -= 1 # By decrementing index each time, it will hit 0 once we've arrived at the right node
+    index -= 1
-  if cur and cur != self.right and index == 0: # Cur has a value, we haven't hit our ending dummy node, and index is 0, we know we've arrived.
+  if cur and cur != self.right and index == 0:
     return cur.val
-  return -1 # If all else fails, we know the index isn't there and we return -1 instead.
+  return -1
 ```
+* While our cur node has a value, and we haven't hit our ending dummy node, move to the next node.
+* We instantiate a var so we can traverse the list - set it to our first node with actual data, next to our dummy node.
+* By decrementing index each time, it will hit 0 once we've arrived at the right node.
+* Cur has a value, we haven't hit our ending dummy node, and index is 0, we know we've arrived.
+* If all else fails, we know the index isn't there and we return -1 instead.

 ### addAtIndex